In the Bathroom

-Invest in a New Water-Efficient Toilet
+Invest in a New, Water-Efficient Toilet

 Toilets are the main source of water use in the home, accounting for approximately 30 percent of indoor water use.
-Replacing older toilets with water-efficient ones can save 4,000 gallons of water a year and more than $90 per year.
+Replacing older toilets with water-efficient ones can save 4,000 gallons of water and more than $90 per year.
 If 25 percent of all Texas households reduced their water consumption by replacing one older toilet with a 1.6-gallon-per-flush toilet, it would reduce water consumption throughout Texas by more than 875 million gallons annually.

 Annual Savings: $90

 A leaky toilet can waste 200 gallons of water per day–that’s 73,000 gallons a year.
 One way to find out if you have a leak is to place a drop of food coloring in the toilet tank.
 If the color shows up in the bowl within 15 minutes without flushing, you have a leak.
 If your toilet is leaking, the cause is often an old, faulty toilet flapper.
 It's usually best to replace the whole rubber flapper—a relatively easy, inexpensive do-it-yourself project that pays for itself in no time.